fippli/filtering-null/README.md

 Where did `0` go and should `NaN` be there or not?

-A safe way to do this is to create a more specific function that does not rely on the nature of truthy/falsy values e.g.
+A safe way to do this is to create a more specific function that does not care is values are _[truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)_ or falsy.
+One way of doing this is to check if `[null, undefined]` _[includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes)_ the mapped value:
 ```JavaScript
 [0, 1, 2, 3, null, undefined].filter((x) => ![null, undefined].includes(x));
 ```